Automated Optical Fabric Inspection

 Benefits of AOI

-The benefits from automating textile inspection reach from fabric production and processing through to part cutting and garment making to retail and product industrial product assembly and manufacture.
+The benefits from automating fabric inspection reach from fabric production and processing through to part cutting and garment making to retail and product industrial product assembly and manufacture.

-The range of benefits include a reduction in manpower and labour costs, increased throughput per person/machine, increased inspection reporting accuracy and consistency, reduction/elimination of returns/customer claims, avoiding costly airfreight re supply, avoiding on-site inspection costs, enabling automation of optimised cut plan application for yield improvements.
+The range of benefits include a reduction in manpower and labour costs, increased throughput per person/machine, increased inspection reporting accuracy and consistency, reduction/elimination of returns/customer claims, avoiding costly airfreight, avoiding on-site inspection costs, enabling automation of optimised cut plan application for yield improvements.